jo-xin/PQ_Osaka_Civ6Mod/README.md

 This is a fan-made Civilization VI mod that adds a new civilization based on the anime *Azumanga Daioh*, featuring unique units, improvements, districts, and music.

-This repository contains the **mod development project**, including code, XML, Lua scripts, and metadata required to build the mod.
+This repository contains the **mod development project**, including code, XML, SQL, Lua scripts, and metadata required to build the mod.
 **It does NOT include copyrighted visual or audio assets** such as images or music files, which are handled separately due to copyright restrictions.

 ---

 ## Features

-- **New Civilization:** Azumanga Daioh
-- **Unique Unit:** Chiyo-Chichi, a recon unit with special movement and combat traits
-- **Unique Improvement:** Summer House, boosting Amenities with some trade-offs
-- **Unique District:** High School, a campus variant with unique adjacency bonuses
-- **Leader:** Kasuga Ayumu (Osaka) with unique mechanics including Anarchy effects and inspiration boosts
-- **Music:** 13 tracks from the Kuricorder Quartet's soundtrack (not included here)
+The codebase is well-documented, and you're welcome to reach out if you have any questions or need further explanation on how specific parts work.

+The `MassProduction/` directory includes technical components inspired by [RUIVO](https://steamcommunity.com/profiles/76561198864459088)'s work, particularly from the mod [Modular Adjacency Bonuses Core](https://steamcommunity.com/sharedfiles/filedetails/?id=3429735059).

 ---